bazelbuild/rules_python/docs/environment-variables.md

 When `1`, debug information from gazelle is printed to stderr.
 :::

-:::{envvar} RULES_PYTHON_VENVS_ROOT
+:::{envvar} RULES_PYTHON_EXTRACT_ROOT

-Directory to use as the root for creating venvs for binaries.
-Only applicable when {obj}`--relative_venvs_symlinks=no` is used.
-A binary will attempt to find a unique, reusable, location for itself within this directory.
-When set, the created venv is not deleted upon program exit; it is the responsibility of the caller to manage cleanup.
+Directory to use as the root for creating files necessary for bootstrapping so that a binary can run.

+Only applicable when {obj}`--venvs_use_declare_symlink=no` is used.

+When set, a binary will attempt to find a unique, reusable, location within this directory for the files it needs to create to aid startup.
+The files may not be deleted upon program exit; it is the responsibility of the caller to ensure cleanup.

+Manually specifying the directory is useful to lower the overhead of extracting/creating files on every program execution.
+By using a location outside /tmp, longer lived programs don't have to worry about files in /tmp being cleaned up by the OS.

 If not set, then a temporary directory will be created and deleted upon program exit.